 New York City is so diverse with so many different ethnic neighborhoods and one of my favorites is Koreatown, or K town as some people call it.
-Many people just pass through K town because it is so centrally located (mostly 32nd St. between 5th and 6th avenues), but I do think you should consider it a destination on its own.
+Many people just pass through Ktown because it is so centrally located (mostly 32nd St. between 5th and 6th avenues), but I do think you should consider it a destination on its own.
 There is plenty to do and many places stay open very late.
 At times, it may feel like you have been transported to Asia.
-So here are some of my recommendations for your visit to Koreatown:
+So here are some of my recommendations for things to do in Koreatown NYC:

-A more casual option is Mandoo Bar.
+A more casual option in NYC Koreatown is Mandoo Bar.
 While they specialize in dumplings (yum!), they also have other Korean noodle dishes and Bibimbop.
 Bibimbop is a rice dish served in a hot stone bowl with vegetables and meat.
 The food here is really good and it is very affordable.

-As far as drinks go, you should try soju.
+As far as drinks go, you should try soju while you are in Koreatown in NYC.
 Soju is similar to Japanese saki.
-Many places have flavor infused soju such as apple or watermelon.
+Many K town restaurants have flavor infused soju such as apple or watermelon.
 Since it is a pretty strong alcoholic drink, I definitely prefer the flavored ones.

 Have you been to K town?
 I would love to hear about some of your favorite places.